New Speech and Language Clinic on Campus Helps Community (South Bend Tribune)

 With the additional space that the clinic offers, Saint Mary’s students, under the supervision of faculty, can help more clients from St. Joseph County who struggle with speech and communication due to stroke, dementia, autism, Down syndrome, or other factors.

 And speech and language therapy support by Saint Mary’s for the community will grow from there.
-At the clinic’s dedication, the College announced it would soon offer a Master of Science in Speech Pathology.
+At the clinic’s dedication, the College announced it would soon offer a Master of Science in Speech Language Pathology.
 In April the Higher Learning Commission (HLC) approved the graduate program.
 Pending accreditation from the Council on Academic Accreditation in Speech-Language Pathology and Audiology, the program will begin in the fall of 2015.
 Both the clinic and the implementation of the master’s program are thanks to a $1 million grant from the Judd Leighton Foundation, Inc.

-“We are very grateful to the foundation for this generous gift,” said Michael Flahive, chair of the Department of Communicative Sciences and Disorders and director of the Master of Science in Speech Pathology program.
+“We are very grateful to the foundation for this generous gift,” said Michael Flahive, chair of the Department of Communicative Sciences and Disorders and director of the Master of Science in Speech Language Pathology program.
 “In northern Indiana, we face a shortage of qualified speech and language personnel in schools and healthcare facilities.
 It’s my hope that Saint Mary’s graduates will help meet that critical need.”

 Dan Ryan, director of the Sonya Ansari Center for Autism at Logan Center, who attended the clinic dedication, noted, “Saint Mary’s undergraduate students have volunteered countless hours of service for Logan families for many years.
 The graduate program and clinic will further provide opportunities to help individuals with autism and other developmental disabilities in the are to communicate better.”